Michel Barnier: National politics

 Barnier served on the staff of various Gaullist ministers in the 1970s, before being elected in 1978, aged 27, to the National Assembly as deputy for the department of Savoie representing the neo-Gaullists, Rally for the Republic (RPR), serving until 1993.
 In the 1980s, he voted for the abolition of capital punishment and against reducing the age of consent for same-sex relationships to that of mixed-sex couples.

 Barnier became the youngest president of the departmental council of Savoie in 1982, following a deal called the Union for Savoie between right-wing and centrist parties in the council.
 In 1992, he co-organised the Winter Olympics in Albertville.

-Barnier first joined the Cabinet as Minister of the Environment following the right's landslide victory in the 1993 legislative election.
+Barnier first joined the government as Minister of the Environment following the right's landslide victory in the 1993 legislative election.
 In 1995, Jacques Chirac appointed him Minister for European Affairs, a role in which he served until the defeat of the presidential majority in the 1997 legislative election.
 Barnier then served as a European Commissioner for Regional Policy in the Prodi Commission from 1999 until 2004.
 He subsequently served as Foreign Minister in Jean-Pierre Raffarin's government until June 2005 when Dominique de Villepin replaced him with Philippe Douste-Blazy.
 From 2006 until 2015, Barnier was vice-president of the European People's Party.
-In 2007, under Nicolas Sarkozy's presidency, he re-joined the Cabinet as Minister of Agriculture.
+In 2007, under Nicolas Sarkozy's presidency, he re-joined the government as Minister of Agriculture.

 In 2016, the investigating judge Sabine Kheris requested that the case of Barnier, Dominique de Villepin and Michèle Alliot-Marie be referred to the Court of Justice of the Republic.
 The former ministers were suspected of having allowed the exfiltration of the mercenaries responsible for the attack on the Bouaké penal camp during the 2004 Ivory Coast conflict, killing nine French soldiers.
 Supporters of the Ivorian president Laurent Gbagbo accused the French government of using the attack as a pretext for military retaliation against him.